resizes/blog/blog/2025-10-29-renovate/index.md

 # Automating Dependency Updates with Renovate Bot (for Any Language)
 Keeping dependencies up to date is one of those things that everyone agrees is important… and yet no one enjoys doing.

 Between version pinning, breaking changes, and endless ``npm audit`` noise, it’s easy for dependency updates to pile up.
 The result?
 A pile of technical debt that will keep growing and growing.

-Renovate Bot is one of those tools that quietly removes that pain.
+**Renovate Bot is one of those tools that quietly removes that pain**.
 It just runs in the background, opens clean pull requests when something is outdated, and — if you let it — merges them once your tests pass.
 You barely have to think about it.

 <!--truncate-->

 ## What is renovate
-Renovate is an open-source tool (by Mend) that automates dependency updates across basically any language or ecosystem.
+Renovate is an open-source tool (by Mend) that **automates dependency updates** across basically any language or ecosystem.
 It supports npm, pip, Terraform, Docker, Maven, Go modules, and a bunch more.

 At a high level, Renovate:
 - Scans your repo for dependencies.